SamerElhamdo/x-twitter-mcp-server/README.md

 - **Description**: Vote on a poll.
 - **Claude Desktop Example**:
   ```
-  Vote "Blue" on the poll in tweet ID 123456789012345678.
+  Vote "Blue" on the poll in tweet ID 123456789012345678 using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
-  Claude will return a mock response (since Twitter API v2 doesn’t support poll voting).
+  Claude will return a mock response (since Twitter API v2 doesn't support poll voting).

 #### `favorite_tweet`
 - **Description**: Favorites a tweet.
 - **Claude Desktop Example**:
   ```
-  Like the tweet with ID 123456789012345678.
+  Like the tweet with ID 123456789012345678 using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will favorite the tweet and confirm the action.